 Trail riding, polo, rodeo events, livestock shows, dressage, and horse racing are only a few of the popular activities in which horses become partners with their riders.
 Keeping the equine half of the partnership healthy is as important to successful activities as the health of the human partner.
 In fact, at times it’s more difficult since the horse can’t talk and tell a doctor when they begin to feel under the weather.

 One simple way to keep horses feeling well is to keep their living and exercise areas free from unnecessary dust.
 While the dust itself may not be harmful, letting it build up results in accumulation in the horse’s nasal passages, sinus cavities, and lungs.
 This can create some problems and intensify others.
+Continue reading to find out how using a dust suppression unit can be beneficial for equine health.

 Common Equine Ailments Due to Dust